 - While the card has a $199 annual fee, it offers $100 in Hyatt credits annually, so by my math this card is really costing me under $100 per year, which isn’t a huge amount to spend to essentially “try out” a card with a big bonus

-The World of Hyatt Business Credit Card was recently launched, and it offers an excellent bonus of 75K World of Hyatt points.
+The World of Hyatt Business Credit Card offers a nice bonus of 60,000 World of Hyatt points.
 While the card isn’t quite the slam dunk in terms of value that I was hoping for, I’m certainly happy to give it a try — the bonus is excellent, and the card could prove useful for earning elite status in the long run.

 I was surprised to be instantly approved for this card, since I don’t think I’ve ever received instant approval on a Chase business card before.
 That makes me think (pending more data points) that this card might be easier to get approved for than Chase’s Ink business cards.
 I’m curious if other readers have a similar experience.